 Before diving into the different types of behavioral therapy, it can be helpful to first understand what behavioral therapy for autism is.
 Behavioral therapy is a type of therapy that focuses on changing an individual’s behavior by identifying the triggers that cause certain behaviors and developing strategies to help them control or eliminate those behaviors.

 Verbal Behavior Therapy

 Verbal behavior therapy utilizes the principles of applied behavioral analysis (ABA) to teach a child with autism verbal, social, and communication skills.
 This type of therapy is often used in early intensive behavioral management programs, like those offered at early intervention centers.
-Verbal behavior therapy in Waltham, MA can be a useful tool for children with autism.
+Verbal behavior therapy in Maryland can be a useful tool for children with autism.

 Early Intensive Behavioral Management

 Early intensive behavioral management (EIBM) is a type of therapy that focuses on teaching children with autism basic skills, such as communication and social interaction.
 In EIBM, therapists focus on using positive reinforcement to teach the child new behaviors.
 This type of therapy is often used in early intervention programs.